Generated regional northern California river scene used for Russian River planning

 Use RiverReports and USGS 11467000 at Hacienda Bridge near Guerneville, then verify the official low-flow status before you commit.

 Yes.
-CDFW's low-flow regulations use the Guerneville gauge and can close fishing during the active low-flow season when flows fall below the threshold.
+CDFW's low-flow rules use the Guerneville gauge and can close fishing during the active low-flow season when flows fall below the threshold.

 Think bass and panfish at dawn or dusk, not stressed salmonids in warm midday water.